 Melanoma is the 5th most common cancer among men, the 6th most common cancer among women in the US, and the incidence continues to rise.
 Women under age 39 have a higher probability of developing melanoma than any cancer except breast cancer.
 This is often the tragedy of melanoma.
 It occurs in young people, often destroying families.

-2012 was a great year for melanoma research with the approval of new treatments for melanoma.
+Recently, clinical research has developed new treatments for melanoma.
 Unfortunately, these treatments are in their infancy, and the truth about melanoma remains.
 The survival rate for patients whose melanoma is detected early, before the tumor has penetrated the skin, is about 99 percent.
 The survival rate falls to 15 percent for those with advanced disease.

 Inspired by a heroic patient, we have formed a non-profit organization to raise money for melanoma research and awareness.
 This foundation may also support patients and families who are diagnosed with melanoma.
 With your help, we will hopefully see the day when there is an effective treatment for melanoma.
 I challenge you to reach out, spread the word about skin cancer, and join us in honoring Captain Joe Billek.
 You can make a difference.

 A message from the family of Captain Joe Billek

 Captain Joe Billek was cruising through life, a long time marriage to his high school sweetheart, two wonderful sons, a successful career at Tampa Fire Rescue and retirement plans starting to fall in place when everything came to a screeching halt by a tiny mole on his back.